In this episode Dr. Gerald Nebeker talks about NIPT prenatal testing and how the results are often misinterpreted.

 Gerald said, “I’ve done a number of Orange Socks interviews where a screening test indicated something wrong with the baby and the parents were strongly encouraged to terminate the pregnancy.
 Only to find when the baby was born that he or she didn’t have that condition.”

-After the birth of their son, Greyson, We went back for a follow up interview.
-Tamara and Matthew shared their experience.
-Even knowing their screening results, they grieved the fact that Greyson did in fact have Down syndrome.
+During their follow up interview, after Grayson was born, Tamara and Matthew shared their experience.
+Even knowing their screening results, they grieved the fact that Grayson did in fact have Down syndrome.
 However, they have come to realize they had nothing really to worry about.